decatur/gridchen/README.md

 </script>
 ```

-# Fixed

 # Issues

 * Paste must select pasted region (pasted region differs from selection if selection cannot be tiled by source); easy
-* Using slider must not blur grid; easy
 * Type violation of cell value must align left; easy
 * Empty URI cell must not contain a link; medium -> simply do not set href?
 * Slow click on URI must select the cell, not follow the link; hard
-* Ctrl+A must first select the smallest isolated rectangle containing the cell, the second Ctrl+A must then select the complete grid; hard
 * Modal context must not hide selection.
 * Float Titles must be locale aware.
-* Grid must only scroll if selected, not when simply hovering over it.
-* Single column matrix must be supported.

 # TODOs